gitkarasune/Quote_Generator/README.md

 # Quote Generator with ReactJs

 Welcome to **Quote Generator**.
-A dynamic web application built on top of **ReactJs**.
+A dynamic web application built on top of **React**.
 This do really allows any users to generate random quotes, making it clear for daily quick boost of motivation.
 <br/>

 ## 🌟 Live Demo